Olympic Bravery: Shipwreck

-On 23 January 1976, at the request of Chantiers de l'Atlantique, the ship finally left the docks for Forsund, Norway, where it was laid up as a new vessel.
+On 23 January 1976, at the request of Chantiers de l'Atlantique, the ship finally left the docks for Forsand, Norway, where it was laid up as a new vessel.
 The departure was delayed several times due to a number of technical incidents.

 Olympic Bravery then made a technical stopover at Brest, France following boiler problems, which were taken care of by the AFO shipyard.
 On the night of the 24th, after setting sail again, the ship passed through a heavy storm and suffered a series of technical problems, which led to drifting and running aground north of Ushant, near the island of Keller.

 After a month and a half of attempts to refloat the vessel, on 13 March, following a heavy storm, it broke in two and 800 tonnes of fuel oil spilled onto the surrounding coastline.
 The previous day, however, the shipowner had finally signed a contract to pump out the fuel oil and refloat the vessel.
 Despite the use of dispersants, the fuel oil spread over 4 km of the Ushant coastline, which was finally cleaned up by the French Army with shovels and buckets.
 The 400 tonnes of fuel remaining in the bunkers were eventually pumped out after reheating, and the wreck was sold for scrap for a symbolic franc.
 The heavy fuel oil on board was used solely for propulsion, as the vessel was otherwise empty.

 The thirty or so crew members were saved by the rescue services, but four members of a Super Frelon rescue helicopter perished during a reconnaissance flight.